 The benefits of Key Word Sign

-- Increases opportunities for successful interactions, as signs are easier to produce than speech
+- Increases opportunities for successful interactions, as signs, can be easier to produce than speech.

-It only takes one sign and a willing communication partner to get started with Key Word Sign, though it’s important to make sure you create a signing environment.
+It only takes one sign and a willing communication partner to get started with Key Word Sign.
+However, it is essential to make sure you create a signing environment.

 Creating a signing environment

 - Modelling sign in all parts of your day.
-Communicators will not use sign if they don’t see it being used in real life
+Communicators will not use sign if they do not see it used in real life.

 Interested in learning Key Word Sign?